Lesson

 Help Kids Motivate Their Mood

-Ask for examples of choices students can make when they decide to motivate their mood.
+Remind students that everyone experiences big feelings that can affect their mood, this is normal!
+Then, ask students for examples of choices they can make or activities they can do when they decide to motivate their mood.

 Grade: K-2